Rupert Giles: Powers and abilities

-In the season six finale, Giles was temporarily endowed with powers of the Devon Coven in an attempt to stop Willow.
+In the season 6 finale, Giles was temporarily endowed with powers of the Devon Coven in an attempt to stop Willow.
 During this time, he demonstrated powers such as teleportation, telekinesis, and energy projection.
 He lost all of these powers when Willow drained him and left him on the brink of death, but he recovered immediately after Xander calmed her down from her rampage.
 His moderate proficiency in magic combined with his natural acumen and intelligence still make him quite formidable; in Season Eights "No Future for You", he kills the warlock Roden, who could fly and conjure easily, through using a spell inventively.
 After being resurrected in the form of an adolescent, Giles displays much more magical aptitude, which is briefly lost when Willow temporarily ages him back into an adult form.
 Sophronia and Lavinia theorised that if Giles had been tutored in magic by them rather than being trained as a Watcher at the wishes of his father and grandmother, he would have become an extremely powerful magician, and could achieve this potential in his new life.

 Despite his vast intelligence, Giles is not what one would call technology-savvy and is, by his own admission, somewhat technophobic.
 However, being a librarian, his occupation requires the use of up-to-date technology and skills to further a library service's goals to serve its patrons efficiently, and in one episode ("Gingerbread"), shows that Giles is proficient with computers at least on a basic level.
-However, he would dependent on Willow for tasks that are beyond his computer skill set.
+However, he is dependent on Willow for tasks that are beyond his computer skill set.
+It's important to mention his taste in capable transportation.

+Despite his lack of tech savviness, his choice in transportation is very wise.
+He drives a 1963 Citroen DS 21, a notably resilient and reliable car, even for its age.
+It won several grueling and hazardous motorsports events, including the Monte Carlo Rally in France and 1000 Lakes Rally.
+It even protected a French President against an assassination attempt without any armor.